microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/adx_dashboards/_index.md

   ![PoS Chicago dashboard report](./img/pos_chicago_customer_report.png)

-- From Edge browser bookmarks, open PoS application for other stores and repeat the order processing and see PoS Orders dashboard for multiple stores and environments.
+- From Edge browser bookmarks, open the PoS application for other stores and repeat the order processing and see the PoS Orders dashboard for multiple stores and environments.

   ![PoS Orders multiple stores dashboard report](./img/pos_orders_multiplestores_report.png)